Photoshop 1 Online Section 0713

 - Complete the homework assignment.
 As part of the assignment, read all of the forum posts since your last visit to the forum and participate as described in the assignment.

-- Use the inbox for the homework to upload your work so that I can grade it.
+- Use that week's inbox on the Schedule page to upload your homework so that I can grade it.
 Make sure everything has been completed by the Monday homework deadline.

 - Use the Review Questions to test yourself on how well you understand and remember the material for this week.
-They are also useful for exam preparation.
+The review questions are also useful for exam preparation.

 Students who do not check in by the end of the second day of classes may be dropped from the class.